 Overall, a combination of theoretical and experimental bounds on the HT effects indicate that they do not exceed 1% of our measured asymmetry.
-The uncertainties in the a_1 and the a_3 terms were evaluated separately and the corresponding uncertainty in in $2C{2u}-C{2d}$ due to the HT effects is 0.012 and is quite small compared to the experimental uncertainties.
+The uncertainties in the a_1 and the a_3 terms were evaluated separately and the corresponding uncertainty in in C{2q} due to the HT effects is in the order 0.01 and is negligible compared to the experimental uncertainties.